wp-insider/simple-membership/simple-membership/readme.txt

 https://simple-membership-plugin.com/

 == Changelog ==

+= TODO 3.2.7 =
+- Added a "user profile delete" option in the admin profile edit interface of the plugin.
+Admins can use it to delete a user record while in the member edit interface.

 = 3.2.6 =
 - Added Hungarian language translation file.
 The translation was submitted by Laura Szitar.
 - Improved the members menu navigation menu so the tabs are always visible (even when you go to the add or edit members screen).